Romulo-Moraes/rclock/README.md

 ```

 # Running the program for the first time
-Once succesfully installed, the Rclock executable is visible globally on your system and can now be ran.
-To launch the application, simply type the following command on the terminal:
+Once successfully installed, the Rclock executable is globally accessible on your system and can be run.
+To launch the application, simply type the following command in the terminal:

 ```sh
 rclock